Alliegaytor/discord-term/README.md

 The command `/tc` toggles the visibility of the channel picker, and `/tg` toggles the server (guild) picker.
 By default only the channel picker is visible.

-You can use `/tip` to give you some tips in the headerbar (the top bar on the screen).
-These are currently being worked on and are incomplete.
+Using `/tip` will display some tips in the headerbar.
+Note that these are currently being worked on and are considered incomplete.

-The headerbar can be disabled with `/toggleheader` and Discord Term will remember your preference.
+The headerbar can be disabled with `/toggleheader` and Discord Term will remember your preference. `/emoji` toggles emoji support.

 If anything bugs out use `/reset`.
 It *should* fix almost all visual problems.
 Resizing the window and `/clear` have shown to sometimes fix ui issues as well.